FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/Markdown/cmm-2.0.14/application-operators/2-accessing-cmm.md

 - Mozilla Firefox 58.

 > **Notes:**
-> - Mozilla Firefox 58: When accessing Grafana, a message is displayed: "Your browser is not fully supported.
-A newer Browser version is recommended".
+> - Mozilla Firefox 58: When accessing Grafana, a message is displayed: `Your browser is not fully supported.
+A newer Browser version is recommended`.
 >   This browser version has been extensively tested.
 There is no known restriction when using Firefox 58 to access CMM metric information via Grafana.
-> - All Browsers: When accessing Kibana, a message is displayed: "Your browser doesn't meet the security requirements for Kibana."
+> - All Browsers: When accessing Kibana, a message is displayed: `Your browser doesn't meet the security requirements for Kibana.`
 >   However, this message is not related to browser versions.
 Security in CMM is ensured: Only users with access to Horizon can successfully use Kibana to
 >   access CMM log information.
 Thus, this message can be safely ignored.